 In order to train policy practitioners to meet current and future demand, GraSPP provides students with broad knowledge across the fields of law, politics, economics and international relations.
 A high-level education that is interdisciplinary and well-balanced in theory and practice is given to build the fundamental ability for policy planning, implementation and evaluation so that students can acquire the skills required in practice.
 At the same time, various novel ideas and schemes are incorporated into the curriculum that makes GraSPP different from traditional graduate school education.
 Examples are practical learning including lessons by practitioners and lectures and case studies based on actual domestic and international cases.

 One of the distinctive features of GraSPP is its active engagement in international exchange.
-Around 40% of the GraSPP student body comes from overseas with diverse backgrounds.
+Nearly half of the GraSPP student body comes from overseas with diverse backgrounds.
 All courses offered in English - about 45% of the whole curriculum - are also open to Japanese students.
 At GraSPP, Japanese and international students who are the future world leaders can meet and build a life-long network, not only within GraSPP but also in the world’s leading public policy schools.
 Currently GraSPP has double degree programs with eight schools out of 13 partner schools.
 GraSPP is a member of GPPN, the Global Public Policy Network, which is a partnership between SIPA at Columbia University; the London School of Economics and Political Science (LSE); Sciences Po, Paris; Hertie School of Governance; Lee Kuan Yew School of Public Policy (LKYSPP) at the National University of Singapore; GraSPP at the University of Tokyo and FGV-Escola de Administração de Empresas de São Paulo.
-GraSPP also has partnerships with the School of Global Policy and Strategy (GPS) at the University of California, San Diego; Heidelberg University; HEC Paris; United Nations University and The Crawford School of Public Policy at the Australian National University.
+GraSPP also has partnerships with the School of Global Policy and Strategy (GPS) at the University of California, San Diego; Heidelberg University; HEC Paris; United Nations University, Crawford School of Public Policy at the Australian National University and UCLA’s Luskin School of Public Affairs.
 In addition, GraSPP is a part of CAMPUS Asia BESETO consortium, where students can participate in a three-way double degree and exchange programs between Seoul National University’s Graduate School of International Studies (SNU-GSIS) and Peking University's School of International Studies (PKU-SIS).

 In April 2016, GraSPP launched a Doctoral program in public policy.
 The knowledge and skills needed for the planning, evaluation and implementation of policy are becoming increasingly sophisticated and complex.
 Moreover, in-depth study at the doctorate level is often times essential for building professional careers in negotiation at international agencies.